 For the past several years, TSD has taken an active role in the preparation of future interpreters.
-By providing interns opportunities to observe, interpret, and discuss various situations and settings, TSD hopes to help empower these younger interpreters for a future career and provide the Deaf communities with qualified interpreters.
+By providing interns opportunities to observe, interpret, and discuss various situations and settings, TSD hopes to help empower these newer interpreters for a future career and provide the Deaf communities with qualified interpreters.

 With this goal in mind, the Texas School for the Deaf Interpreting Internship is designed to assist future interpreters improve their knowledge-base, skills, and confidence in real-world interpreting situations.
-In order to be eligible for the internship, applicants must be currently enrolled in an accredited ITP at the college/university level and in their last year of the program.

 Keep in mind that most internship programs, including ours, are competitive processes.
 To ensure your application receives full consideration, we suggest you: